-- The Expenditure and Funding Analysis shows how funding available to the Council (government grants, council tax and business rates) has been used in the provision of services in comparison with those resources consumed or earned by the Council in accordance with generally accepted accounting practices. - The Annual Governance Statement which sets out the governance structures of the Council and its key internal controls. - The Collection Fund summarises the collection of Council tax and business rates, and the redistribution of some of that money to Surrey County Council, the Police and Crime Commissioner and central government. - The Notes to these financial statements contain information in addition to that presented in the comprehensive income and expenditure statement, movement in reserves statement, balance sheet and cash flow statement, providing more detail about the Council's accounting policies and individual transactions.
+- The Annual Governance Statement which sets out the governance structures of the Council and its key internal controls. - The Collection Fund summarises the collection of Council tax and business rates, and the redistribution of some of that money to Surrey County Council, the Police and Crime Commissioner and central government. - The Notes to these financial statements contain information in addition to that presented in the Comprehensive Income and Expenditure Statement, Movement in Reserves Statement, Balance Sheet and Cashflow Statement, providing more detail about the Council's accounting policies and individual transactions.
+The Expenditure and Funding Analysis Notes detail how funding available to the Council (government grants, council tax and business rates) has been used in the provision of services in comparison with those resources consumed or earned by the Council in accordance with generally accepted accounting practices.